sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

 ---

-The following tutorial shows you how to use the **Quick extraction** tab in the Sensible app to upload documents for extraction to Sensible.
+After you've configured extractions for your [custom docs](doc:getting-started-ai) or for out-of-the-box [supported documents](doc:excel-quickstart), you can upload documents to the Sensible app and download the extracted data as Excel files.

 **Note:** A bulk file upload feature is coming soon.

  In this tutorial you'll learn to:

-- upload bank statements to the Sensible app
+- upload bank statements to the Sensible app's **Quick extraction** tab
-- automatically extract from the statements using a pre-existing config
+- automatically extract from the statements using a pre-existing document type and config
 - download the extracted data as Excel.

 Take the following steps: